wzk1015/video-bgm-generation/README.md

 [2023.9] **Check out our new [ICCV23 paper](https://arxiv.org/abs/2211.11248) for video background music generation.** We provide a video and symbolic music dataset with rich annotations, an objective metric for video-music correspondence, and a benchmark model that utilizes music priors of chords, melody, and accompaniment along with video-music relations of semantic, color, and motion features.

-[2022.5] **We provide a [colab notebook](https://colab.research.google.com/github/wzk1015/video-bgm-generation/blob/main/CMT.ipynb) for demo!** You can run inference code and generate a background music for your input video.
+[2022.5] **We provide a [colab notebook](https://colab.research.google.com/github/wzk1015/video-bgm-generation/blob/main/CMT.ipynb) for demo!** You can run inference code and generate background music for your input video.

 ## Introduction

 We address the unexplored task – *video background music generation*.
 We first establish three rhythmic relations between video and background music.
 We then propose a **C**ontrollable **M**usic **T**ransformer (CMT) to achieve local and global control of the music generation process.
-Our proposed method does not require paired video and music data for training while generates melodious and compatible music with the given video.
+Our proposed method does not require paired video and music data for training while generating melodious and compatible music with the given video.

 ![](https://raw.githubusercontent.com/wzk1015/wzk1015.github.io/master/cmt/img/head.png)